Web-Ex-Machina/framway/README.md

 The `css` and `js` files provided in the `build` folder are compiled and minified files that you can use in your project.

-Note: `vendor` and `framway` files are splitted to allow faster building in development process and better cache management in production environement.
-This can be changed by modifying the `webpack.config.js` file, as well a the splitting between `css` and `js` type files
+**Note**: `vendor` and `framway` files are splitted to allow faster building in development process and better cache management in production environement.
+This can be changed by modifying the `webpack.config.js` file, as well as the splitting between `css` and `js` type files

 ## Dependencies

+The following dependencies are by default installed and wrapped in the `index.js` file in the `vendor` folder, then compiled into the `build` one.
+If you won't use webpack to bundle your assets and prefer importing then manually, **don't** add the vendor files from the `build` folder to your project.

 - **Bootstrap**.
 Framway acts as an overlay of Bootstrap and that's why it's considered as a dependency.
 Anyway, you can totally get rid of it and use the framway on its own, despite we don't recommend it.

 - **Font Awesome**.
 Same as Bootstrap.
 Not mandatory, but recommended because it's awesome.

 - **jQuery**.
-Framway use javascript and jQuery to run some of its components, as well as core features.
+Framway uses javascript and jQuery to run some of its components, as well as core features.

 ## Copyright and license